antonkvm/sudoku-solver/README.md

 - simple row, column, and 3x3 subgrid inconsistency check
 - Minumum Remaining Values (MRV):
-  - prefer the cells with the fewest remaining candidates (i.e. the most constrained cells), reducing the chance of picking a wrong value
+  - prefer to select one of the cells with the fewest remaning candidates (i.e. most constrained), reducing the chance of picking a wrong value
 - Constraint Propagation:
   - entering a value into a cell removes that value from the candidate sets of connected cells
   - boosts effectiveness of MRV
 - Look-Ahead Candidate Selection:
   - skip a candidate for a cell if choosing that value would cause another cell to be left with no candidates through constraint propagation
-  - a cell with no candidates is a definite indication that a partial solution is wrong, meaning that branch can be pruned
+  - causing a cell to be left with no candidates is a definitive indication that a partial solution is wrong, meaning that branch can be pruned
   - Propably nullified by MRV, see explanation [here](#conflicting-heuristics).
 - Least Constraining Value (LCV)
   - prefer the candidate for a cell that impacts the fewest candidate sets of other connected cells through constraint propagation, reducing the chance of eliminating a correct candidate